EE2dev/dataViz_meetup/covid-19/README.md

 ### 1.2 Data description

 #### corona_bavaria_daily_infected.csv
-The data file has been manually created and collected from the Bayerisches Landesamt für Gesundheit und Lebensmittelsicherheit (LGL) which is the official source for the state of Bavaria.
+The data file has been manually created and collected from the Bayerisches Landesamt für Gesundheit und Lebensmittelsicherheit (LGL) which is the official source for reporting Covid-19 cases in the state of Bavaria.
 Each row corresponds to one day, each column represents a *Landkreis* or a *kreisfreie Stadt* in Bavaria.
 Each value depicts the published number of infected people in that *Landkreis*.
 The data does not reflect the ground truth and can just be used as an indication due to several fundamental properties:
-It is created with much rigor, however, several properties should be known:
 - it just contains the subset of infected people which are tested and their test has been transmitted to the LGL.
 - the number of infected people are counted from day 1.
 It does not represent the number of infected people on a particular day since the people recovering are (typically) not subtracted.
 - this dataset is updated regularly (augmented by new cases)